openhie/openinfoman/resources/scripts/README.md

 The DATIM OpenInfoMan library requires access to a private repository.
 Cloning the repo is necessary for the DATIM installation so the remote host must be able to access the private repo.
 The recommended way to do this is to use SSH agent forwarding.
 Arranging this is beyond the scope of this document.

 > See the [GitHub guide to SSH agent forwarding](https://developer.github.com/v3/guides/using-ssh-agent-forwarding).
 In short, an entry for the domain and/or IP address must be in `~/.ssh/config`.
 On CentOS, SSH agent forwarding is off by default (see the output of `grep Agent /etc/ssh/sshd_config`.
 Change this in `/etc/ssh/ssh_config` and restart the SSH server with `systemctl restart sshd.service`.
+A common problem is that the user should approve adding the remove system to known hosts.
+To troubleshoot, log into the server and run the install_datim script manually.

 > For those on Macs, also note the [issue](https://apple.stackexchange.com/questions/254468/macos-sierra-doesn-t-seem-to-remember-ssh-keys-between-reboots) with connecting using SSH agent forwarding in which the key used may disappear and need to be added again to be visible to the ssh agent.